michelle-morin/Earth-Merch-Redux/README.md

 # Earth Day Merch

 ### A website for selling Earth Day merchandise.
-April 22-23, 2020
+Rafactored to use Redux
-#### By: Benjamin Thom, Michelle Morin, Brandan Sayarath
+#### By: Michelle Morin, Jamison Cozart, April 27, 2020

 ## Description